 Choosing a car seat for your child is one of the most important things you can do.
-You want to make sure your child is safe for the entire time that he or she is in the car.
+You want to make sure your child is safe for the entire time they are in the car.
 You also want to make sure that your child is comfortable.
-Lack of comfort can lead to an unhappy child and this is the last thing you want, especially on a long road trip.
+Lack of comfort can lead to an unhappy child, which is the last thing you want, especially on a long road trip.

-At the end of the day, some of the choice comes down to personal preference.
-However, there are certain factors that you need to take into account, when you are making your decision.
+At the end of the day, some of the choices come down to personal preference.
+However, there are certain factors that you need to take into account when you are making your decision.

 How to Choose the Right Car Seat

 1. Consult the Owner’s Manual for Your Vehicle

 Doing this helps you to see how car seats should be installed.
 It’s a good way of helping you to decide whether you should opt for a seat that uses the traditional method of attachment using a seat belt or whether you should choose a seat that uses the Lower Anchors and Tethers for Children (LATCH) system that is installed in most modern vehicles.